RizAhd/Booksy/README.md

 ### 1. Database

 1. Open HeidiSQL or MySQL Workbench
-2. Import `database/Booksy.sql` to create the database and tables
+2. Import `booksy.sql` to create the database and tables
 3. Open `src/hibernate.cfg.xml` and update with your MySQL credentials:

 ```xml